Dmartinez-96/natLHA/README.md

+# THIS README IS OUT OF DATE.
+WILL BE UPDATED SOON.
+STILL CONTAINS USEFUL INFO FOR RUNNING THE PROGRAM.

 # DEW Calculator
 This program computes the naturalness measure Delta_EW (DEW) from an SLHA file provided by the user.
 The source code can be compiled in a Python3 IDE (if preferred), but the calculator itself is a standalone executable that can be run from a bash shell.